folio-org/okapi/doc/guide.md

 Any number of modules can request registration on a single URI path.
-Okapi will then forward the requests to those modules in an order controlled by the level integer setting in the module registration configuration.
+Okapi will then forward the requests to those modules in an order controlled by the integer _level_ setting in the module registration configuration: modules with lower levels are processed before those with higher levels.

 Although Okapi accepts both HTTP 1.0 and HTTP 1.1 requests, it uses HTTP 1.1 with chunked encoding to make the connections to the modules.